grpc-ecosystem/grpc-gateway/docs/docs/tutorials/introduction.md

 We will be using a Go gRPC server in the examples, so please install Go first from [https://golang.org/dl/](https://golang.org/dl/).

-After installing Go, use `go get` to download the following packages:
+After installing Go, use `go install` to download and build the following binaries:

 ```sh
 $ go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-grpc-gateway